 The purpose of this post is to distribute a compilation of Latter-day Saint (Mormon) positions on organic evolution from the days it was introduced by Charles Darwin to the the present day.
-I can point to this topic as the one that began my faith transition.
-As I read more and compared what was said by leadership, whom I deemed as being led by Jesus himself, with what the world has come to understand about evolution, I became uncomfortable with the conflict to say the least.
+I can point to this topic as the one that began my faith transition out of Mormonism.
+As I read and compared what was said by leadership, whom I deemed as being led by Jesus himself, with what the world has come to understand about evolution, I became uncomfortable with the conflict to say the least.
 The cognitive dissonance was palpable.
 I began to think along the lines of, “if the church did not have a satisfactory answer to such a foundational doctrine, then what else did they not have a good answer to?
 It turns out quite a lot, but that is for another time.

 This will not be a typical blog post, but more of a source for quotes from past leaders along with commentary.
 I will attempt to categorize the content, but you will have to forgive the seemingly disordered outline.
 I will be focusing on Mormon church’s position on evolution and not on the specifics of evolution as it was introduced by Charles Darwin or how much further we have come in our collective understanding.